dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 | CI PR 234   | ci            | dbt_pr_234    |ci.marketing.my_model           |

-We can see that both Developer 1 and Developer 2 get the same object for `my_model`.
-This means that if they both work on this model at the same time, it will be impossible to know if the version currently in the data warehouse is the one from Developer 1 and Developer 2.
+We can see that both developer 1 and developer 2 get the same object for `my_model`.
+This means that if they both work on this model at the same time, it will be impossible to know if the version currently in the data warehouse is the one from developer 1 and developer 2.

 Similarly, different PRs will result in the exact same object in the data warehouse.
 If different PRs are open at the same time and modifying the same models, it is very likely that we will get issues, slowing down the whole development and code promotion.

 ### Solution

-As described above in the first example, the macro should be updated to check if we are currently running dbt in Production or not.
-It is only when in Production that we want to remove the concatenation and only use the custom schema.
+As described above in the first example, the macro should be updated to check if we are currently running dbt in production or not.
+It is only when in production that we want to remove the concatenation and only use the custom schema.

-## More tips and tricks
+## Tips and tricks

 This section will provide some useful tips on how to properly adjust your `generate_database_name()` and `generate_alias_name()` macros.